EU lawmakers meet Taiwan premier in first official visit

 Associated Press

-TAIPEI, Taiwan (AP) — Bumping their elbows in greeting, European Union parliamentarians met with Taiwan’s premier on Wednesday in the first official visit of an EU delegation to the self-ruled island, which is also claimed by China.
+TAIPEI, Taiwan (AP) — Bumping their elbows in greeting, European lawmakers met with Taiwan’s premier on Wednesday in the first official visit of a European Parliament delegation to the self-ruled island, which is also claimed by China.

-Thirteen members of the EU committee on foreign interference in democratic processes are visiting Taiwan, after the European Parliament passed a resolution last month calling for the body to “intensify EU-Taiwan political relations.”
+Seven members of the European Parliament committee on foreign interference in democratic processes are visiting Taiwan, after the parliament passed a resolution last month calling for the body to “intensify EU-Taiwan political relations.”

 “Although we are geographically very far away, between our two sides, we share the same values, such as freedom, democracy, human rights and rule of law. … In those regards, we are actually very close,” Taiwan’s Premier Su Tseng-chang said.

-Note: This story was first published on November 3, 2021.
-It was updated on November 6, 2021 to correct the number of parliamentarians in the delegation.
-There were seven, not 13.